ctrhodes/R/utilities/README.md

 Includes:

+An quick initialization step to clear all objects in memory.

-An initialization step to clear all objects in memory
+An extended initialization step to clear all objects in memory and load some import functions.

-A simple function to easily make proportional Venn diagrams
+A simple function to easily make proportional Venn diagrams.

-Prediciton of MRI classified tumors using TCGA data and generlized linear model with LASSO regularization.

-Differential expression analysis of TCGA data.
+Calculating interval ranges.

+Monte Carlo simulation using summarize gene expression info.